Nushaine/calculateLinearGradient-FigmaAPI/README.md

 If not working, feel free to email me (nushainef@gmail.com) for more assistance :)

 P.S.
 This code snippet was copied from Unify.
 Unify converts your Figma components into production-ready code.
-Check it out at [useunify.app]: https://www.useunify.app/
+Check it out here: https://www.useunify.app/